Is Celebrating the Mawlid (Birth) of the Prophet Muhammad (pbuh) Correct According to Qur’an and Sunnah?

 Hadith Perspective

-There are various Hadiths that highlight the importance of loving and honoring the Prophet Muhammad (pbuh), but none that specifically mention the celebration of his birth.
+Various Hadiths emphasize the importance of loving and honoring the Prophet Muhammad (pbuh), but there are no Hadiths that explicitly mention the celebration of his birthday.
+A commonly referenced Hadith states:

 Scholarly Opinions